JewelMahanta/discordbancho/README.md

 5. Once you have filled up the `config.yaml` file, save it and double-click on `run.bat`.

 P.S.
-If you are having problem getting the channel_id then go to this section:
+If you are having problem getting the channel_id then [go to this section](https://github.com/lapoozza/discordbancho/blob/master/README.md#how-to-get-bancho_dump-channel_id)

 ###Commands List
 |Command|Information|